 The beginning of the school year brings many things.
 Fresh haircuts, new clothes, and some combination of nervous excitement as they head off to find out what awaits them for the coming year.
 If you’re a parent, this may bring a sense of normalcy back to your life after a crazy summer break.
 Or, let’s be real here, a sense of dread as packing school lunches finds its way back on your to-do list.
 If this is you, know that I feel you, my friend.
 Packing school lunches was never my favourite task.
-So, in this post, I’m sharing some tips to make this school year a little easier for you.
+So, in this post, I’m sharing some tips to make school lunches a little easier this year.

 Handling Boomerang Food

 If you’re tired of seeing an almost full lunch bag come home each day, know that I’ve been there.
-My youngest is very picky with flavours and textures, so the options seem to be pretty slim.
+My youngest is very picky with flavours and textures, so the options feel pretty slim sometimes.
 This makes it even more disheartening when food comes home each day.
-Understand that there are a number of reasons for this, so try not to take it personally.
-Here are some tips to help deal with the inevitable returns you get at the end of the day from the lunch you lovingly planned and packed.
+Understand that there are many reasons for this, so try not to take it personally.
+Here are some tips to help deal with the inevitable returns you get at the end of the day from the school lunch you lovingly planned and packed.

 Maybe a no-brainer, but getting them involved in the food selection is the easiest way to make sure that their lunch actually gets eaten each day.
 You can do this in a number of ways.
 Take them to the grocery store with you and allow them to point out things that appeal to them.
 Or, if that sounds like an exercise in frustration for you, ask them before you head out.
 Get them to give you a list of things they’d like to see in their lunches.
 While you may not agree on every item, take their selections into account when shopping for the week.